Distance from the Sun: 2,758,888,093 miles (perihelion) to 4,585,719,398 miles (aphelion)

 Charon is the largest moon to orbit the planet of Pluto.

-The dwarf planet Pluto has no observed rings, but some scientists think it might be possible it does.
+The dwarf planet Pluto has no observed rings, but some scientists think it might be possible it has rings.

 Pluto was named after the Roman god of the underworld, which was proposed by Venetia Burney at age 11.